ganpathyraiker/PES-Cyber-Security/window_servers-api-iot.md

   - to respond to broadcast queries from client, it uses DHCP as a standard protocol.
   - when a DHCP client starts up and requires an IP address it broadcasts request to DHCP server to lease address.
   - messages are sent to UDP port 67 and UDP port 68 by the server.

+## directory services 1
+Also known as name service, connects names of network to their IP address.
+It stores, organises and makes info in directory accessible.
+Used to find, manage and organise common items and network. resources such as volumes, folders, files, printers, users, groups, devices, phone numbers and other objects.

+Active directory services - provides a wide range network services such as:
+- kerberos based authentication system
+- single sign-on authentication
+- DNS based naming and other network information
+- a single point of administration and delegation of authority for the network

+Lightweight directory access protocol (LDAP)
+- Application protocol for querying and momdifing data in TCP/IP based directory services.
+TCP port 389 is used.
+- TBD
+- TBD

+Kerberos
+-